Smartphone Users Statistics 2026 (Global Usage Data)

 There are numerous smartphone usage trends happening today.
 However, I have compiled a list of some of the most significant ones you should know.

 Although it may not appear significant, this translates to nearly one billion new users.
-There are currently 6.8 billion smartphone users worldwide as of 2023, projected to grow to 7.34 billion by 2025.
+There are currently 6.8 billion smartphone users worldwide as of 2023, projected to grow to 7.34 billion.

-Overall, there has been a 30% increase in smartphone app usage time globally, more than 5% higher than in the United States.
+Overall, smartphone app usage time has increased by 30% globally, more than 5% higher than in the United States.

 India leads in smartphone app usage time, with 80%, followed by Russia at 50%.
 Here are some additional insights: